bil/licorice/docs/guide/quickstart.rst

 LiCoRICE Quickstart
 *******************************************************************************

 Welcome to LiCoRICE!
 We're excited to help you bring the principles of realtime computing to your conventional hardware.
 This guide provides instructions on how to build a simple model from scratch.
+We'll start out with a model that just prints output to our terminal each tick and progressively add more complexity until we're reading in external outputs, piping them through the realtime system, and writing them back out.

 0. Prerequisites